DrSmile444/complete-typescript-workshop/workshop/Plan.md

 3. [Advanced Topics](./AdvancedTopics.md): 🔥
   - Generics and type inference
   - Advanced type system features
-  - Modules and namespaces
-  - Decorators and metadata

 By covering these three topics, you will gain a solid foundation in TypeScript, enabling you to write scalable, maintainable, and type-safe applications.